RayVentura/ShortGPT/README.md

 ## 🛠️ How it works
 ![alt text](https://github.com/RayVentura/ShortGPT/assets/121462835/fcee74d4-f856-4481-949f-244558bf3bfa)
 ## 📝 Introduction to ShortGPT
 ShortGPT is a powerful framework for automating content creation.
 It simplifies video creation, footage sourcing, voiceover synthesis, and editing tasks.
+Of the most popular use-cases of ShortGPT is youtube automation and Tiktok creativity program automation.

 - 🎞️ **Automated editing framework**: Streamlines the video creation process with an LLM oriented video editing language.